 The College of Physiotherapists of Alberta is responsible for supporting physiotherapists to deliver safe, competent, ethical care.
 Part of this includes raising the profession’s collective awareness of issues, professional practice standards, ethical conduct and legislation governing physiotherapist's practice.
-When you renew your practice permit, you will be expected to make a declaration regarding completion of the objectives and activities set out for the College-Selected Activity.

 You must complete the College-Selected Activity before you renew your practice permit.